zenlunatik/parasol/README.md

 First, you need to create a schema in XML.

-Next, Feed it to parasol and optionally have it generate an iterator, create, read, update or delete interfaces.
+Next, feed it to parasol and optionally have it generate an iterator, create, read, update or delete interfaces.

 The interface classes are generated along with associated factories and implementation classes.